hello2all/GTSRB_Keras_STN/capstone_report.md

 ## III.
 Methodology

 ### Data Preprocessing

 Since the model structure is able to learn the color and spatial variance, new test images are no longer needed to be precisely cropped nor augmented.
 Thus training process is greatly simplified, we will then only focus on adjusting hyper parameters in the network to get the best performance.

 ### Implementation

-The final CNN architecture is illustrated in the figure below.
+The final CNN architecture is illustrated in the Figure 10.

-![alt][image10]
+![Full network][image10]

 Hyper parameters for training the model is listed in the table below.

 |Name|Value|
 |------|--------|
 |Batch size|128|